Digital Realty Trust

 A long-term downtrend had started on September 11, 2017 at 127.23 and reached 96.56 on March 2, 2018.
 DLR lost 30.67 points, or 24.11%, in 24 weeks.
 The price is now at the 82.59% retracement level.

 A medium-term uptrend had started on March 2, 2018 at 96.56 and reached 125.10 on August 29, 2018.
 DLR gained -28.54 points, or -29.56%, in 25 weeks.
 The price is now at the 11.25% retracement level.

 Weekly Technical Indicators: [See DLR weekly technical indicators chart]

-The weekly MACD line is below its signal line since October 27, 2017.
+The weekly MACD line is above its signal line since April 27, 2018.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See DLR short-term trend chart]

 A short-term downtrend had started on September 6, 2018 at 124.41 and reached 121.06 on September 14, 2018.
 DLR lost 3.35 points, or 2.69%, in 8 days.
 Price is near the Fibonacci 23.6% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Daily Technical Indicators: [See DLR daily technical indicators chart]

 The daily MACD line is below its signal line since August 8, 2018.
 This is an indication that the short-term trend is down.